atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 words.
 Smith, who was a regular and frequent visiter, entered the room, accompanied by Dermot, whom he intro' '\
-by telling her that the Captain would not let him rest tillshe had brought him to pay his compliments to her. — “But what are you reading, my dear “Mrs. Selby ?” added he — “A letter “from an admirer So early ?”
+by telling her that the Captain would not let him rest tillshe had brought him to pay his compliments to her. — “But what are you reading, my dear “Mrs. Selby ?" added he — “A letter “from an admirer So early ?"
 N
 » ■. m
-** Lord! how you talk !” replied with an affected laugh — “I affure you
+** Lord! how you talk !" replied with an affected laugh — “I affure you
 \
 “it is only a letter from Mr. Selby;
-“and not the most obliging one, be lieve me.”
+“and not the most obliging one, be lieve me."
 \
 \
 C 5.
 “Flushands,